 Systemic Risk of Modelling in the Insurance Sector

 Risk models are employed in the insurance business to assess the probability and size of risk events; risk models are never perfectly accurate.
-However, the variety of models used in the insurance sector is severely limited.
+Under the new Solvency II regulations the choice of models that can be used in the insurance sector has become severely limited.
 This creates a danger that all insurance companies may rise and fall in tandem, making the sector brittle and creating a public welfare problem.
-This project aims to determine the potential gains in resilience that can result from making use of a diversity of models, even when some of the models are suboptimal.
+This project aims to determine the potential gains in resilience that can result from making use of a diversity of models.
 We are attacking this problem through a combination of different tools, including extreme value theory, statistical analysis and agent-based modeling.
 The project is developed in collaboration with the insurance company MS Amlin.